 Facing criminal charges can be a frightening experience.
 You may worry about going to jail or how this may affect your record.
 You may feel embarrassed or believe the officer treated you unfairly.
 A criminal conviction can affect your freedom, your ability to find work, your reputation and your family.
 With so much at risk, half-measures won’t suffice.
 You need experience when it matters most.
+When Choosing a criminal attorney, Raleigh, NC has a lot of options.
 You need the skilled and aggressive representation of North Carolina criminal defense attorney Andrew McCoppin.

 Mr. McCoppin has dedicated his career to protecting the rights of people accused of crimes.
 As a former Wake County Assistant District Attorney with over 20 years of experience defending people charged with crimes, Mr. McCoppin can identify the strengths in your case and use them to your advantage.
 At McCoppin & Associates, Attorneys at Law, P.A., our goal is to keep you out of jail and avoid convictions.
 Our strategy is to plead Not Guilty, force the prosecutors to prove their case and prepare for trial.
 A plea bargain is our last resort.